bocato/Integrator/README.md

 let rootNavigationController = UINavigationController() let router = Router<AppRoutes>(navigationController: rootNavigationController)

-// Navigate to a route
+// Navigate to a route using enums router.navigate(to: MyRoute.login)

-router.navigate(to: .login)
+// Navigate to a route using URL's router.openURL(url)

 ```

 ---